K1mpl0s/Yasmin-discord-bot/README.md

 # Yasmin-discord-bot
-Experimental discord bot using yasmin.
+Experimental discord bot with the library Yasmin